andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 ### Select Creative Challenges
 Challenge selection can reduce cheating rates by design.
 Unusual, novel, open-ended challenges that require candidates to make design decisions tend to promote distinct, harder-to-copy solutions.
 Plagiarized solutions to such challenges are typically obvious.

-On the other hand, it tends to be easier (and therefore more tempting) for candidates to look up solutions to well-known algorithm challenges.
+In contrast, it tends to be easier (and therefore more tempting) for candidates to look up solutions to well-known algorithm challenges.
 Submissions for such challenges often vary less between candidates.
 Novel approaches or designs tend to appear less frequently for these classical algorithm or well-known single-function utility-style challenges.
+These factors can frustrate cheating prevention and detection efforts.

-#### Adding novelty to existing challenges
+### Add novelty to existing challenges
-If you wish to use a well-known challenge, try spicing it up with a novel twist or follow-up requirement that may thwart would-be cheaters.
-As a contrived example, adding a third string to a ["Fizz Buzz"](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) problem and/or using different, less easily-searchable words than "Fizz Buzz" can reduce the likelihood of cheating while improving the challenge's effectiveness.
+If you wish to use a well-known challenge, try spicing it up with a novel twist or follow-up requirement that helps thwart would-be cheaters.

+As a simple example, adding a third string to a ["Fizz Buzz"](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) problem and/or using different, less easily-searchable words than "Fizz Buzz" can reduce the likelihood of cheating while improving the challenge's effectiveness.

 ### Encourage External Resources
 If you're confident that your challenge is designed to be robust to cheating using the other suggestions in this guide, you can invite your candidates to consult documentation and perform web searches (with the caveat that you still prohibit fully plagiarized solutions).